 881 Donald Lee Hollowell Pkwy NW, Atlanta, 404-685-1073.

 Family business turned renowned restaurant K & K Soul Food has been up and running in Atlanta since 1968.
-Southern food staples, such as collard greens, fried chicken and sweet potato pie are on the menu.
+Southern food staples, such as collard greens, fried chicken and peach cobbler are on the menu.

 Le Petit Marché

 1984 Hosea L. Williams Drive NE, Atlanta, 404-371-9888.

 Le Petit Marché, The Little Market, beat the odds when it started in 2008 during the Great Recession.
 The food shop offers a wide array of eats, such as from-scratch soups, paninis and breakfast options.

 Jamaican and Caribbean eats are offered at this downtown Atlanta establishment.
 Jerk chicken, fried tilapia salad and Jamaican patties are foods you can plan to find on the menu.
 If you have a sweet tooth, try the mango cheesecake or bread pudding.